johnstray/gs-plugin-UserManagement/CONTRIBUTING.md

 - Create a fork of the 'development' branch first, and make sure it's up to date.
 This helps to prevent conflicts from occuring.
 - Only pull requests to the development branch will be accepted.
 This ensures that any new code can go through the review process before it reaches the master.
 - All commits and pull requests MUST reference a related issue in the comments.
 If a related issue doesn't exist, please first create a new one.
-- Code should follow common practises and the standards as set out in this [GetSimple Wiki](http://get-simple.info/wiki/getsimple_coding) article.
+- Code should follow common practices and the standards as set out in this [GetSimple Wiki](http://get-simple.info/wiki/getsimple_coding) article.
 This includes:
   - Indenting of code should consist of 4 spaces per indent, never tabs.
   - Each file should contain an empty line at the end, be UTF-8 encoded, and use UNIX based line-endings.
   - To make it easier for others to read and understand the code, it is recomended that you space out the code a bit more.
 An example is provided below: